-The College stores and handles large amounts of personal data of its employees, students and alumni and there is a risk of its mismanagement resulting in financial or reputational losses.
-We mitigate this risk through the use of an external Data Protection Officer.
-College adopted a revised Information Security Policy in 2022, to reflect the evolving risks and the opportunity was taken to remind colleagues of their responsibilities in protecting data.
+The College stores and handles the personal data of its employees, students and alumni and therefore has an obligation to manage the data held securely and responsibly.
+The mismanagement of data would breach our obligations, and could result in financial or reputational damage.
+We mitigate this risk through our policies and procedures governing the handling of data, through the clear induction of new members of staff in data handling and through the use of an external Data Protection Officer.
+College adopted a revised Information Security Policy in 2022, to reflect the evolving risks and colleagues are reminded of their responsibilities in protecting data at regular intervals.